MAKE YOUR PASSION

 - With building endurance and fitness levels and strengthening bones.

-Types of anaerobic work include activities that happens in short burst at a very high intensity or at maximal level of exertion, for example:
+Types of anaerobic work include short burst activities at a very high intensity or at maximal level of exertion.
+For example:

 - Sprinting (all-out effort that is sustained for a short period of time),